PACT Act Awareness Event | Outreach and events | Veterans Affairs

 Veterans who’ve earned health care and other benefits will get help filing their claims at a series of local events nationwide sponsored by the Department of Veterans Affairs.

-This PACT Act Awareness Event will be conducted at the Anchorage VA Medical Center, where Veterans can participate in toxic exposure screenings, get assistance in filing disability claims, Education Benefits information, Home Loan information and much more.
+This PACT Act Awareness Event will be conducted at the Jacksonville 2 VA Clinic (North Florida/South Georgia), where Veterans can participate in toxic exposure screenings, assistance in filing disability claims, Education Benefits information, Home Loan information and much more.

 Although this effort is expected to draw many Veterans seeking assistance on recently passed legislation concerning toxic exposures, known as the “PACT Act,” VA welcomes all Veterans and Survivors seeking assistance.See more events